-The nationally known Hearst Castle in San Simeon and the Mission San Luis Obispo Tolosa attract millions of visitors each year but there are several lesser known tourist attractions – natural and man made that are worth adding to your itinerary.
+The internationally known Hearst Castle in San Simeon and the Mission San Luis Obispo Tolosa attract millions of visitors each year but there are several lesser known tourist attractions – natural and man-made that are worth adding to your itinerary.

 Located in the heart of San Luis Obispo’s Downtown, Bubblegum Alley has become an iconic attraction for tourists and locals alike.
 This 15 foot high and 70 foot high alley is lined from top to bottom with millions of pieces of multi-colored gum left by passers-by that stick their mark on this landmark attraction.
 So, get creative, grab your favorite gum and stick it!